jonclegg/hue-leviton-alexa-dash-rasppi/README.md

 6. Setup a ngrok basic account to have a static domain for the Alexa skill to reach your raspberry pi, set that as the https local for your Alexa skill

+7. Before running hue.py, push the button on your Hue bridge to enable the configure mode.
+To find out the mac address of your dash run dash.py to have it print the mac address.
+Put that mac addr into the config.py.